 Consoles used to be so simple: plug in and play, perhaps pausing to blow on a cartridge if you were unlucky.
 Each generation was clearly superior to the last in very obvious ways, and a game played the same on your NES setup as it did on your mate's one down the road.

 So there's shock amongst the filthy console casuals these days when they hear I have a Pro and ask me whether they should buy one, because they are immediately subjected to a barrage of questions including but not limited to: do you own (or is Santa bringing you) a decent ultra high definition TV?
-Do you sit close enough to said 4K TV to reap the benefits of its extra pixels ( I sat five feet from a 65 inch TV)?
+Do you sit close enough to said 4K TV to reap the benefits of its extra pixels?
 Are you sure it's not one of those shitty "3K" TVs with a white pixel for every red, green, and blue?
 Does it support HDR?
 Is your viewing room dark enough for HDR to make a difference?
 Do you care about ultra high definition Blu-ray?
 Do you have any child support payments owing?
 Do you already own a vanilla PS4?
 Do you play The Witcher 3?
 Are you expecting your PS VR to now rival a Rift?

 In short, welcome to the world of half-step consoles, where everything is just a wee bit more complicated than it was three short months ago, before the machine known as Neo was first shown to an eager public.